 Construction on Arizona replacement border barrier begins

-Construction on a 2-mile portion of replacement fencing funded thanks to President Donald Trump's national emergency declaration has begun in southern Arizona, one of several projects that will build hundreds of miles of mostly replacement barriers.
+Construction crews broke ground Thursday on a small portion of the $664 million border fence project in the Arizona desert that is funded through President Donald Trump's national emergency declaration.

-Crews broke ground on the project Thursday and plan on installing 30-foot (9-meter) steel fencing to replace older barriers next to the official border crossing this week.
+Crews plan on installing 30-foot (9-meter) steel fencing to replace older barriers on two miles in Organ Pipe Cactus National Monument, next to the official border crossing known as the Lukeville Port of Entry.

 The project is funded through the Defense Department.
 Use of the department's money was previously frozen by lower courts while a lawsuit proceeded.
 But the U.S. Supreme Court last month cleared the way for the use of about $2.5 billion.

+Jordahl hoped the courts would step in to protect Organ Pipe Cactus National Monument, where the construction is currently taking place.

+The vast park is known for its oddly shaped cactuses that resemble an organ, and it's decorated with hundreds of saguaros as well.
+Signs all over the park warn visitors that they may encounter smuggling activity.
+Until about five years ago, large swaths of the park were closed to the public due to dangerous conditions and following the 2002 shooting death of 28-year-old Kris Eggle, a park ranger who died while pursuing suspected drug cartel members.

-Thursday's groundbreaking was on a portion of fencing that stretches east from the Lukeville Port of Entry, an official border crossing that many Arizona residents pass on their way to the Mexican beach destination commonly known as Rocky Point.
+Thursday's groundbreaking was on a portion of fencing that stretches west from the Lukeville Port of Entry, an official border crossing, Border Patrol spokesman Jesus Vasavilbaso said.
+That's the port many Arizona residents pass on their way to the Mexican beach destination commonly known as Rocky Point.

+Crews there have been clearing out brush and removing the old fencing in preparation for the installation of the bollards all week.

 Construction is expected to take about 45 days, according to court documents filed last week.
-U.S. Customs and Border Protection plans to then tackle two other projects in Arizona, including nearly 40 miles (64.4 kilometers) of fencing in other parts of Organ Pipe Cactus National Monument and in the Cabeza Prieta National Wildlife Refuge and a smaller project at the San Pedro Riparian National Conservation Area.
+The government plans to then tackle two other projects in Arizona, including nearly 40 miles (64.4 kilometers) of fencing in other parts of Organ Pipe Cactus National Monument and in the Cabeza Prieta National Wildlife Refuge, and a smaller project at the San Pedro Riparian National Conservation Area.
 The two other projects are slated for early October.

+The projects come as immigrant apprehensions have fallen sharply over the last two months.
+The high summer temperatures usually result in fewer people attempting to cross, and Mexican authorities have been clamping down on immigrants traveling north through the country.

+But people still try their hand in this rugged, extremely hot desert area where in June a 6-year-old Indian girl died after attempting to walk the desert with her mother, who was uninjured.
+The girl was found about 17 miles west of Lukeville and died of hyperthermia, heat stroke and exhaustion.

 The administration has awarded $2.8 billion in contracts for barriers covering 247 miles (390 kilometers), with all but 17 miles (27 kilometers) of that to replace existing barriers instead of expanding coverage.